Albin-Tenghagen/The-Fellowship-of-the-Code-Flood-checker/embedded-systems/Documentation/SoilMoistureSensor.md

 #### 2025-04-14 ####
 Today I started to make a small sketch in tinkercad over how you wire the soilmoisture sensor toghter with a microcontroller.
 I also made the function that translate the gathered value to precentages so it is easier to understand what the value actually means.
 I found out that the microcontroller we will use isn't supported in tinkercad, so the group started to look up if we can use something else, and we ended on Fritzing.

+#### 2025-04-28 ####
+Today I have started to write code for the Soil Moisture sensor.
+I have built the circuit and tried the sensor as well, it works fine.
+I had to build it with the Arduino Uno R4 microcontroller though, but it works.
+When we run it on the right microcontroller I will have to change some things.
+I will also fix a calibration sample of soil to the next time we will work with this so I can get accurate readings.